wso2-attic/devstudio-tooling-ei/README.md

-## No longer in development.
+## [DEPRECATED] No longer in development.
 Moved to https://github.com/wso2/integration-studio/